-The 25mm aluminium dome in the 685 S2 is reinforced with a thicker metal ring to make the tweeter stronger and better damped – a technology handed down from B&W’s flagship CM10 floorstanding speakers – and ensures a higher degree of clarity and accuracy in the upper ranges.
+The headline act here is the decoupled reinforced dome tweeter.
+The 25mm aluminium dome in the 685 S2 is reinforced with a thicker metal ring to make the tweeter stronger and better damped – a technology handed down from B&W’s premium CM10 floorstanding speakers – and ensures a higher degree of clarity and accuracy in the upper ranges.

 The tweeter assembly is suspended in a ring of soft gel, keeping it isolated from any cabinet vibrations brought about by the mid-bass driver.

-While the speakers are well built, we can’t help but wish for a more premium-quality finish.
-The 685s do look and feel rather plain, especially considering the price jump (now £500 from £380).
+While the speakers are solidly built, we can’t help but wish for a more premium-quality finish.
+We noted in 2014 that the 685s look and feel rather plain, especially considering the price, and our feelings haven’t changed.

 More after the break